csiro-hydroinformatics/pygme/README.rst

 License
 ~~~~~~~~~

-The source code and documentation of the hydrodiy package is licensed under the
+The source code and documentation of the pygme package is licensed under the
 `BSD license <https://opensource.org/license/bsd-3clause>`__.